-If the steroid injections are unsuccessful and physiotherapy is unable to help then surgery may need to be considered.
+If the steroid injections are unsuccessful and physiotherapy is unable to help, then surgery may need to be considered.
 Surgery will take the form of removing the bursa (bursectomy) and usually an acromioplasty.
 An acromioplasty involves arthroscopic (key hole) surgery to remove the under surface of the acromion to create more space to accommodate the rotator cuff.
-This surgery then allows you to lift your shoulder up without the rotator cuff catching on the undersurface of the acromion.
+This surgery then allows the shoulder to lift up without the rotator cuff catching on the under surface of the acromion.

 Recovery following an arthroscopic acromioplasty and bursectomy is usually fairly rapid and normally occurs within the first 6 weeks following surgery.
-There is no requirement for patients to wear a sling postoperatively and physiotherapy exercise is normally started within the first few days following the procedure.
+There is no requirement for patients to wear a sling post-operatively and physiotherapy exercise normally begins within the first few days following the procedure.